Benqui/Proyecto-CloudFormation-GitHub-Actions/README.md

 4. Creating the RDS DB
 5. Creating an ECS cluster
 6. A lambda function w/ python 3.13 (latest)
    _.
 The rol for the lambda function

+It worked!!!

 If you see this you need to see paddington 2, it's really good, made me cry, [pedro pascal](https://www.youtube.com/watch?v=xEckT94M7qg) was right about this movie 🥹